-How have hedgies been trading Cheniere Energy, Inc. (NYSE:LNG)?
+How are hedge funds trading Cheniere Energy, Inc. (NYSEAMEX:LNG)?

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|